learn-co-students/oo-basics-v-000/README.md

      # ./spec/01_book_spec.rb:6:in `block (3 levels) in <top (required)>'
 ```

-This looks kind of crazy, but the phrase `uninitialized constant Book` holds the answer:
+This looks kind of crazy, but the phrase `uninitialized constant Book` holds the answer: we need to define our Book class!

-we need to define our Book class!
+**Top Tip:** You can run your tests, up until the first failure, using the `rspec --fail-fast` command.
+This delivers some testing output in more manageable chunks.

 ### Defining the Book Class